History, Politics and Society Summer School

 Before you submit your application

-• ensure you meet the admissions criteria (see "Selection criteria", below);
+• meet the admissions criteria (see 'selection criteria', below);

 • make sure you have all the required supporting documents listed below;

-• read the 'Important information regarding immigration and visa requirements' (see "Level and demands", below).
+• read the 'Important information regarding immigration and visa requirements' below.

+• Application form.
 Please ensure all sections are completed fully, clearly, and in BLOCK CAPITALS.
+This form is an editable PDF and can be filled in and saved online.
+(Available to download in January 2025.)

 • In the case of non-native speakers of English, official evidence of English language proficiency.